Keda87/django-simple-banking-api/README.md

 $ ./manage.py runserver
 ```

-And you can runt the project test using following command.
+And you can run the project test using following command.

 ```
 $ ./manage.py test --keepdb